Between Self-Organisation and Government

-Local Urban Governance
+Local Governance in Urban Nigeria

 The lack of municipal service delivery is an everyday reality for millions of residents in Nigerian cities.
 However, through invention and interaction, residents from densely populated, low- and lowest-income communities establish their own networks and procedures to address basic needs.

 In the following papers, researchers observe how networks and neighborhoods in low income communities in Kano, Onitsha and Lagos organize access to clean water and they assess the level of legitimacy, accountability and gender-inclusiveness of the various stakeholders.
 They give recommendations of how the local actors and their interrelations can be encouraged and strengthened so that interventions from state governments, private sector or international development partners will have more acceptance and impact in future.
 The papers raise a number of questions that must be addressed if Nigerian cities really want to embark on a resilient and inclusive development path.

 Currently, state and local government institutions largely fail to provide basic services, in this case public water, as a common good.
 Public water does not play a relevant role in any of the three cities.
 Hence, the efforts of alternative governance structures such as CDAs and or traditional institutions need to be closely examined.

 Traditional leaders, who represent their communities should ensure access to services, e.g. by providing water as a “gift” - but they are also not rising to the occasion.
 Their effectiveness is currently measured against personal integrity, commitment and goodwill rather than transparent procedures meant to hold them accountable.
 With growing urbanization and an increasing absorption of citizens from other parts of the country and West Africa, it will be a challenge to (re)invent procedures through which traditional leaders can meet the expectations of increasingly diverse communities.